Significant Accounting Policies

 Investment property lease rentals

-Lease rentals (net of any incentives given) are recognised on a straight line basis over the term of the lease.
+Lease rentals (net of any incentives given) are classified as exchange revenue and recognised on a straight line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which benefits derived from the leased asset is diminished

 Donated, subsidised or vested assets

-Where a physical asset is acquired for nil or nominal consideration, the fair value of the asset received is recognised as income when the control of the asset is transferred to the Council.
+Where a physical asset is acquired for nil or nominal consideration, with no conditions attached, the fair value of the asset received is recognised as non-exchange revenue when the control of the asset is transferred to the Council.

-Interest income is recognised using the effective interest rate method.
+Interest revenue is exchange revenue and recognised using the effective interest rate method.

 Specific accounting policies for major categories of expenditure are outlined below:

-Expenditure is classified as a grant if it results in a transfer of resources (e.g. cash or physical assets) to another entity in return for compliance with certain conditions relating to the operating activities of that entity.
+Expenditure is classified as a grant or sponsorship if it results in a transfer of resources (eg cash or physical assets) to another entity in return for compliance with certain conditions relating to the operating activities of that entity.
 It includes any expenditure arising from a funding arrangement with another entity that has been entered into to achieve the objectives of the Council.
-Grants are distinct from donations which are discretionary or charitable gifts.
-Where grants and subsidies are discretionary until payment, the expense is recognised when the payment is made.
+Grants and sponsorships are distinct from donations which are discretionary or charitable gifts.
+Where grants and sponsorships are discretionary until payment, the expense is recognised when the payment is made.
 Otherwise, the expense is recognised when the specified criteria have been fulfilled.

 Interest expense is recognised using the effective interest rate method.
 All borrowing costs are expensed in the period in which they are incurred.